Icinga/icinga2/doc/1-about.md

 [checkresult file reader](#check-result-files) too.
 All [Monitoring Plugins](#setting-up-check-plugins) can be integrated into Icinga 2 with newly created check command configuration if not already provided.
-[Configuration migration](#configuration-migration) is possible through the Icinga Web 2 CLI tool.
+[Configuration migration](#configuration-migration) is possible through an external migration tool.

+Detailed [migration hints](#manual-config-migration-hints) explain migration the Icinga 1.x configuration objects into the native Icinga 2 configuration schema.
 Additional information on the differences is documented in the [migration](#differences-1x-2) chapter.

+* Configuration Syntax Highlighting

+Icinga 2 ships [syntax highlighting](#configuration-syntax-highlighting) for `vim` and `nano` to help edit your configuration.

 * [Vagrant Demo VM](#vagrant)